2016 Tamarama, NSW

 A deep veranda was added to the south-west face of the building to provide shelter from the oppressive afternoon sun and driving southerly rains, and to heighten the users’ awareness of place.
 The veranda – an intimately scaled space elevated from the surrounding park – allows universal access to the amenities and hosts precast concrete communal wash troughs.
 The rhythm of the timber posts from the veranda frames stunning views towards Tamarama surf break and the Waverley Cemetery.

-Externally, the building has been wrapped in a skin of recycled hardwood posts which unifies the form and gives rise to a play of textures and shadows throughout the day.
-This skin will weather naturally, shaped by the harsh salt and sun of the exposed headland, and over time settle into the muted silver tones of the nearby banksia scrub and sandstone escarpment.
-The timbers for the recycled hardwood skin were sourced from the demolition of the cavernous former Waverley Council Works Depot buildings at Zetland.
-The eighty year old timbers provided an unexpected windfall of long lengths that unify the disjointed and stumpy original form of the building.
+Externally, the building has been wrapped in a skin of recycled hardwood posts, sourced from the demolition of the cavernous former Waverley Council Works Depot buildings at Zetland.
+These unify the form and gives rise to a play of textures and shadows throughout the day.
+The timber skin will weather naturally in the the harsh salt, sun and wind of the exposed headland, and settle over time into the muted silver tones of the nearby banksia scrub and sandstone escarpment.

 Sam Crawford, Imogene Tudor, Ken Warr, Ben Chan, Antonia Frey, Madeleine Rowe, Matthew Bolton, Chelsea Harper